-With Ramadhan drawing near, one of the best ways how to prepare for the holy month is to draw up a Ramadhan checklist.
+With Ramadan 2023 drawing near, one of the best ways to prepare for the holy month is to draw up a Ramadan checklist.
 A checklist will contain tasks and deeds that you must complete.
-You can have daily, weekly, and monthly checklists, which will help keep your goals organized and sorted out better.
+You can have daily, weekly, and monthly lists, which will help keep your goals organized and sorted out better.

-Having a well-planned checklist will help you map out your goals and remind you what to avoid during Ramadhan.
-It will keep you on the right track and provide motivation, making it a blessed and productive Ramadhan.
+Having a well-planned checklist will help you map out your goals and remind you what to avoid during Ramadan.
+It will keep you on the right track and provide motivation, making it a blessed and productive Ramadan.

-Your Ramadhan checklist can have anything you want, only that it should always be what pleases Allah.
-Otherwise, you can set it according to your day and what suits you best.
-Here are some of the things that should be in a basic Ramadhan checklist.
+Your Ramadan checklist can have anything you want, only that it should always be what pleases Allah.
+You can set it according to your day and what suits you best.
+Here are some of the things that should be on a basic Ramadan checklist.

-This is the daily checklist for your Ramadhan.
-Here, you can map out the tasks, goals, and activities that you must do daily in the blessed month of Ramadan.
+This is a daily checklist for your Ramadan.
+Here, you can map out the tasks, goals, and activities you must do daily in the blessed month of Ramadan.

 Make an effort to visit the mosque to do Taraweeh prayers and complete your fard prayers in jamaat.
 If you do so for all of them, then this one gets a check!